farghaliii/dutyify/APP_PLANING.md

 - **Drop within Task Element**

-  - Issue: Each _card_ has _task_ divs containing text and details.
+  - **Issue**: Each _card_ has _task_ divs containing text and details.
 I want users to be able to drop items onto the **board (cards)**, but currently, they can also drop them within individual tasks, which isn't the intended behavior.

-  - Solution: Using conditions to determine the specific element
+  - **Solution**: Using conditions to determine the specific element

 #### Resources

 1. [Javascript drag and drop](https://www.javascripttutorial.net/web-apis/javascript-drag-and-drop/)
 2. [Josestg: todo app](https://github.com/josestg/todo-app/)

+### Misc Problems

+- **Shortcut key functionality**

+  - **Issue**: When I tried to implement a shortcut key functionality to open the task form quickly, I had a problem.
+The shortcut key I chose was 'n'.
+But whenever I tried to type a word with the letter 'n', the form opened again.

+  - **Solution**: I implemented a function called isAnyInputOrTextareFocused that check if there is any input or textarea element focused, If there is then prevent the shortcut behaviour

+    ```JS
+      isAnyInputOrTextareFocused() {
+        const focusedElement = document.activeElement;
+        return (
+          focusedElement.tagName === "INPUT" ||
+          focusedElement.tagName === "TEXTAREA"
+        );
+      }
+    ```